mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 But provisional being is not to defile the object, not to ignore the existence of your object.
 You should take care of your object. *How*?
 This is the practice: how.

 So, in the common sense, we are always participating.
 At that time, provisional being turns into actual being.
 So there is no gap.
 But, without deep understanding, without wisdom, you can participate in it and also, finally, you will be confused pretty easily.
 Expressing an emotional feeling: crying, screaming – very naturally.
 Expressing anger, et cetera.
-But religiously, you have to participate in your object with wisdom, so there is some control or adjustment for your emotional expression, or a conscious pattern.
-There is a pattern of body and mind situation.
+But religiously, you have to participate in your object with wisdom, so there is some control or adjustment for your emotional expression, or a conscious pattern [...] of body and mind situation.

 That’s why Buddha always says everything is emptiness.
 That means [impermanence](glossary#impermanence).
-Impermanence is, everything is changing.
+Impermanence is [that] everything is changing.
 That means, everything is provisional being.
 Everything exists temporarily.
 But that doesn’t mean through that you should fall into pessimism.
 No, that is pointing out how to participate in provisional being, how to take care of it.

-So it really depends on your attitude, how to participate in your activity.
+It really depends on your attitude, how to participate in your object.
 Sometimes it becomes a cause of pessimism, sometimes a cause of confusion, sometimes a cause of happiness, sometimes a cause of unhappiness.
 Sometimes a cause of neutral, nothing to say.

 #### 52:40

 That’s why it says, “If, Subhuti, these Bodhisattvas should have perception of either a dharma, or a no-dharma, they would thereby seize on the self, on the being, on the soul, on the person.
 And why?
 Because a bodhisattva shouldn’t seize on either a dharma or a no-dharma.
 Therefore this saying has been taught by the Tathāgata with the hidden meaning: ‘By those who know the discourse on dharma as like unto a raft, dharmas should be forsaken, still more so no-dharmas.’”

 The simile of the raft occurs in Buddhist scriptures.
-If you have crossed the river with your raft, you cannot carry it with your back.
+If you have crossed the river with your raft, you cannot carry it on your back.
 If you reach the other shore, you should leave it there.
 That means, no perception of the subject, no perception of the object.

 That means, if you study at school in order to get a master’s degree or Ph.D. – get the degree!
 Study hard, get a degree.
 But it is not a final stage you have to stay with.
 You have to leave the Ph.D. at the other shore.
-Then, without anything, you should share your life with all sentient beings.
+And then, without anything, you should share your life with all sentient beings.
 If you stay with the Ph.D. – well, you cannot be stupid.
 That’s not sharing your life with the poor people, with the [suffering](glossary#suffering) people, because you are always proud of yourself too much.
 “I am a doctor.”
 You are not a doctor.
 “Student, I am a teacher.
 First, bow.
 Then, what do you want?
 I want to teach you.
 Give me money.” *[He laughs.]*

 That makes it pretty hard to communicate with each other.
 So – forget it.
 If you get the Ph.D., it doesn’t escape from you, it’s always with you.
 So, forget it.
 All you have to do is forget it, and share your life with all sentient beings.